Today’s Reading: Judges 1 – 3:30

 The Israelites did evil in the Lord’s sight.
 They forgot about the Lord their God, and they served the images of Baal and the Asherah poles.
 Then the Lord burned with anger against Israel and he turned them over to [their enemies]…But when the people of Israel cried out to the Lord for help, the Lord raised up a rescuer [superhero] to save them…The Spirit of the Lord came upon him, and he became Israel’s judge. – Judges 3:1-10

-First there was Caleb’s nephew, Othniel through whom God gave the Israelites victory over King Cushan-rishathaim of Aram-naharaim after 8 years of suffering (don’t you wish you had that name?!!)
+First there was Caleb’s nephew, Othniel through whom God gave the Israelites victory over King Cushan-rishathaim of Aram-naharaim after 8 years of suffering.
 Again the Israelites did evil in the Lord’s sight and King Eglon of Moab controlled Israel for 18 years.
 When they cried out to the Lord, He gave them their second hero or judge – Ehud.
 Now here’s a superhero story for you:

 His name was Ehud son of Gera, a left-handed man of the tribe of Benjamin [I did not understand this detail at first but it makes sense later, I promise].
 The Israelites sent Ehud to deliver their tribute money to King Eglon of Moab.
 So Ehud made a double-edged dagger that was about a foot long, and he strapped it to his right thigh, keeping it hidden under his clothing.
 He brought the tribute money to Eglon, who was very fat.